7 Must-Have Breastfeeding Herbs

 • soothe insomnia

-• nervous exhaustion, stress, tension, and irritably
+• nervous exhaustion, stress, tension, and irritability

 • PUPPP The letters PUPPP stand for pruritic urticarial papules and plaques of pregnancy.